onnx/onnx/docs/Operators.md

   * **output**:
     <dl>
       <dt>output</dt>
-      <dd>A tensor of rank 2 with the contents of the input tensor, with first dimension equal first dimension of input, and remaining input dimensions flatenned into the inner dimension of the output.</dd>
+      <dd>A tensor of rank 2 with the contents of the input tensor, with first dimension equal first dimension of input, and remaining input dimensions flattened into the inner dimension of the output.</dd>
     </dl>